1. Home

 03.

-How Many Solar Panels Do I Need For Typical Home Appliances?
+How Many Solar Panels Do I Need for Typical Home Appliances?

 04.

-Tips To Minimize Your Power Consumption
+Tips to Minimize Your Power Consumption

 05.

-How To Power Home Appliances With Solar
+How to Power Home Appliances With Solar

 How to Calculate the Electricity Usage of Household Appliances

-To learn how much total power you need for your home, you can start by calculating the amount of power each appliance uses - especially the major ones - and then just add the numbers together.
+To learn how much total power you need for your home, you can start by calculating the amount of power each appliance uses — especially the major ones — and add the numbers together.

-Use the Power Rating
+Use the power rating

 1. Check the power rating near the power cord.
 The number is typically listed as amps or watts.